OfficeDev/skype-docs/Skype/UCMA/transferring-a-call.md

 # Transferring a call

 **Applies to**: Skype for Business 2015

 This topic discusses attended, supervised, and unattended call transfers for a two-party audio/video conversation.

 > [!NOTE]
-> <P>Only the <A href="https://msdn.microsoft.com/en-us/library/hh383901(v=office.16)">AudioVideoCall</A> class provides call transfer functionality.</P>
+> Only the [AudioVideoCall](https://msdn.microsoft.com/en-us/library/hh383901(v=office.16) class provides call transfer functionality.

 The process of a call transfer involves three participants:

 - The Transferor is the participant who initiates the transfer.

 - The Transferee is the participant who is transferred from the primary call to the transferred call.

 - The Transfer Target is the participant to whom the Transferee is transferred.

 After the primary call is established, either participant can transfer the call.
 To accomplish a transfer, the Transferor sends a REFER message to the Transferee, causing the Transferee to send an INVITE to the Transfer Target participant.